SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample

 \subsection{Computational environment and runtime}

-All timings were obtained on a Windows 11 x64 desktop with an Intel Core Ultra 7 265 CPU (20 cores, 2.4~GHz) and 64~GB RAM, running R 4.5.2 with \SVEMnet{} 3.1.4 and \glmnet{} 4.1-10 and parallel execution enabled for the WMT.
-Users should note that on Windows, the parallelization of the WMT will trigger a one-time Windows Firewall prompt for R when worker processes are created; this is due to local socket connections between R processes and does not involve external network access.
-The user may click \texttt{Cancel} on this alert window and the program will still run in parallel.
+All timings were obtained on a Windows 11 x64 desktop with an Intel Core Ultra 7 265 CPU (20 cores, 2.4~GHz) and 64~GB RAM, running R 4.5.2 with \SVEMnet{} 3.2.0 and \glmnet{} 4.1-10 and parallel execution enabled for the WMT.
+Users should note that on Windows, parallelization of the WMT may trigger a one-time Windows Firewall prompt for R when worker processes are created; this is due to local socket connections between R processes and does not involve external network access.
+In typical setups the computation will still run if the prompt is dismissed.

 For the lipid screening example (23 experimental runs, three Gaussian responses, shared third-order deterministic expansion, and a 25\,000-point random candidate set), a single end-to-end run of the workflow required about 260~seconds: roughly 92~seconds to fit \SVEMnet for the three responses, 156~seconds for the optional permutation-based whole-model tests, and 9~seconds for the random-search scoring, candidate selection, and CSV export.
 Thus most of the computational cost lies in SVEM model fitting and the WMT; the optimization layer is comparatively light.